Automatic Instagram Scheduling: Are you risking your account by using the wrong tool?

 Why Can’t I Post Automatically to Instagram?

-Instagram does not allow 3rd party tools to post automatically to a profile through a third-party apps, websites or tools.
+Instagram does not allow 3rd party tools to post automatically to a profile through third-party apps, websites or tools.
 Period.

 No matter what those Automated tools are saying – they are directly breaking Instagrams Terms Of Service (TOS).